-- The Health Alert Network is a national system that rapidly disseminates urgent public health information to public health practitioners, including federal, state, territorial, tribal, and local public health; clinicians, and public health laboratories.
-Messages may originate from CDC or MDH. - All messages require actions typically indicating that new actions are suddenly needed.
-HAN is part of a constellation of communication methods at MDH that allow us to reach multiple partner agencies with a variety of health messages.
-The HAN is a health care specific tool and is not utilized to communicate messages to the general public or laboratorians. - Laboratory Response Network (LRN)77 - The Laboratory Response Network is a national system comprised of local, state, and federal public health, food testing, veterinary diagnostic, and environmental testing laboratories that can respond to public health emergencies. - Information is rapidly disseminated to partners that include state and local public health, federal, military, and international laboratories.
+- The Laboratory Response Network is a national system comprised of local, state, and federal public health, food testing, veterinary diagnostic, and environmental testing laboratories that can respond to public health emergencies. - Information is rapidly disseminated to partners that include state and local public health, federal, military, and international laboratories.
 Additionally, the network provides a link for laboratories to key stakeholders including the CDC, Federal Bureau of Investigation (FBI), and the Association of Public Health Laboratories (APHL). - MDH Clinical 24/7 Line - At all times there is a 24/7 phone line staffed by MDH IDEPC team members available to answer questions and/or concerns of any clinician. - 1-877-676-5414 (toll-free) or 651-201-5414

-2.5.2 Administrative Preparedness
+2.6.2 Administrative Preparedness